 October 17, 2017 at 7:00-8:00 pm, S. Walter Stewart Branch

 November 16, 2017 at 7:00-8:00 pm, Don Mills Branch

 Most galaxies enjoy the company of other galaxies and organize into various shapes known as the “cosmic web.”
 Many of them also like to spin – creating beautiful, disks of stars and gas.
-PhD student George Conidis examines copies our own galaxy, The Milky Way, and its friends to better understand the social habits of disk galaxies and how they spin.
+PhD student George Conidis (Faculty of Science) examines copies our own galaxy, The Milky Way, and its friends to better understand the social habits of disk galaxies and how they spin.